-This unit stays relatively light thanks to it only taking two CR123 batteries.
+This thermal optic stays relatively light thanks to it only taking two CR123 batteries.
 These are included in your purchase and rechargeables are available.
 On average you’ll have about eight hours of use on each set of batteries.

 We found the Echo 1 to be very user-friendly.
 Most options are controlled through one button that acts as your joystick, trigger and power button.

 You can pick screen colors or access the menu by pushing the joystick to the left.
 Then you’ll be able to select options such as reticle settings or zeroing your sight.
 Simply push down on the small joystick to make a selection.
 The menu is simple and intuitive so you’ll get used to it quickly.

 Some of the menu options relate to image capturing and reviewing.
 Here you can select options such as:

 When you want to capture an image it’s as simple as pushing the small joystick to the right.
 You’ll find an option in the menu to review your images and delete the ones you don’t need anymore.